-Like a painter, brushes and palette in hand, begins with a blank canvas, and a sculptor, with hammer and chisel, begins to shape rough stone, a fine art photographer starts with an empty piece of film or digital file to create art by a controlling the exposure to light of every element included in the photograph.
+A painter, with brushes and palette in hand, begins creatively expressing on a blank canvas; a sculptor, using hammer and chisel, will begin to shape rough stone.
+Likewise, my philosophy is that in order for a photographer to create and call it “photography as art, the artist in essence must create on a single blank piece of film or file until the shutter is pressed, by a controlling the exposure to light of every element included in the photograph.

 CUT TO: INT – TOTAL DARKNESS – ANYTIME

 Interior Studio is in total darkness and SILENCE.
-Slowly bring up stark lighting on JAMES.
+Slowly bring up stark lighting on JAMES as interviewed.

 From this starting point photographic art can be created by the manipulation of light, the control through optics, the versatility of the camera, and intricate staging.

-I will present samples of photography as art by each and all of these creative techniques, but let me begin with a literal example of “painting with light” that can only begin with total darkness.
+I’d like to show you samples of photography as art by each and all of these creative techniques, but let me begin with a literal example of “painting with light,” which can only begin with total darkness.

 CUT TO: INT – AURORA INVERSION – ANYTIME

 You are looking at a work of photographic art called “Aurora Inversion” from the series Aurora wEos.
-They represent the most literal visual representation of the Greek roots forming the word photography.
+This Series represents the most literal visual representation of the Greek roots forming the word “photography.”